Regularization in Portugal Without a Visa: Presentation of the Expression of Interest

 Conclusion: Consult a Specialized Professional

-If you are considering regularizing your situation in Portugal through the Expression of Interest or other available options, it is highly recommended that you seek specialized professional advice.
-An experienced and qualified lawyer will be able to help you better understand the process, ensure that all requirements are met and provide personalized assistance at every stage of the procedure.
+If you are considering regularizing your situation in Portugal under the new rules, it is highly recommended that you seek specialized professional advice.
+An experienced lawyer will be able to help you better understand the process, ensure that all requirements are met and provide personalized assistance at every stage of the procedure.

-Regularization in Portugal without a visa may seem complicated, but with the right support, you can navigate this process smoothly and efficiently.
+Regularization in Portugal may seem complicated, but with the right support, you can navigate this process smoothly and efficiently.
 Don’t hesitate to seek professional help to ensure that you comply with local laws and regulations.